jravetch/blinkinlabs.github.io/_includes/btdocs/install-arduino-bt-libs.md

 ## Install the BlinkyTape Arduino Libraries

 Our next step is to download and install a couple of things that we've used to make the Blinkytape firmware better.
 If you don't know what a *library* is, don't worry -- just think of it as some helper code.
-We'll download and install these libraries, and then most of us won't think about them again for a long time.
+We'll download and install these libraries so we can use the example code.
+Later on, when you're making your own firmware, you'll see how some of these libraries make it easier to program for BlinkyTape.

 First install [this](https://github.com/BlinkyTape/FastSPI_LED2) (It's called 'FastSPI\_LED2')
 and then [this](https://github.com/BlinkyTape/BlinkyTape_Arduino)!
 (This one is called 'BlinkyTape\_Arduino')